rivantesifat/qgis-photogrammetry-tools/README.md

 ## Installation

 ### Method 1: Manual Installation
-1. Download the plugin Zip file.
+1. Download the latest plugin Zip file.
 2. Go to Plugins> Manage and Install Plugins...> Install from ZIP> Browse the downloaded file Or
 1. Download and Extract the ZIP